-In agreement with the Laurillard report proposals, digital technologies and other factors allow for large-scale learning implementation in Latin America.
-Consideration is required for some challenging factors such as misconceptions, identified barriers, investment diversion, slow accreditation, cascade replication models, and a lack of respect for teachers for the improvement of the national and regional responses to the initiative.
+In agreement with the proposals of Laurillard et al. (2018), digital technologies and other factors allow for large-scale learning implementation in Latin America.
+Consideration of some challenging factors, such as misconceptions, identified barriers, investment diversion, slow accreditation, cascade replication models, and a lack of respect for teachers, is required if the national and regional responses to the initiative are to improve.